 Not all reported deaths lead to an investigation.
 Sometimes the coroner will undertake initial inquiries and determine this is not required.
 The coroner will sometimes decide to hold an inquest to determine the outcome and a doctor may be required to attend.
-If you receive such a request, you should contact MDDUS for advice without delay.
+If you receive such a request, you should liaise with the legal representative for your employer without delay.
+You can also contact MDDUS for advice and support.

 All sudden, unexpected or unexplained deaths in Scotland must be reported to the Crown Office and Procurator Fiscal Service (COPFS).
 The Service has guidance for doctors, explaining which deaths should be reported.
 The procurator fiscal is responsible for investigating the circumstances and causes of these deaths.
 In the majority of cases, initial inquiries establish that the death was due to natural causes and no further investigation is required.

 However, in some circumstances investigation may lead to an FAI.
 FAIs are mandatory where, for example, a death has occurred in the course of employment or whilst in custody.
 The COPFS and Lord Advocate can also decide to hold a “discretionary” FAI in the public interest where a death is suspicious, unexplained or occurred in circumstances giving rise to serious public concern.
 Compared to inquest hearings in the rest of the UK, FAIs are relatively uncommon in a medical context.